-With funding from Irish Aid, our response in the Democratic Republic of Congo (DRC), will reach over 7,500 families.
+With funding from Irish Aid, we have been able to reach thousands of vulnerable families in the Democratic Republic of Congo (DRC).
 Local partner ECC MERU is using community radio to raise awareness of the importance of physical distancing and regular hand washing.

 We are promoting health messaging via loud speaker announcements in three villages in Kalehe Territory in South Kivu.
-We have also built three wells to ensure that almost 3,700 people have access to clean water for regular hand washing.
+In one of these villages, we have provided soap, water and jerry cans to over 1,300 people.
+We have also built three wells to ensure that almost 8,000 people have access to clean water for regular hand washing.

 Coronavirus response: Ethiopia